Vision Learners Meet Web Image-Text Pairs: Experiments

-\textbf{Ablation: Effects of the number of layers in text encoder. } Regarding the text generation task, both uni-modal and multi-modal layers are involved.
-We set the total number of layers to 10, and grid search for the best result, as reported in~\cref{tab:ab_textual_layer}.
-We observe that setting the number of uni-layers to 1 or 2 achieves comparable results; however, when the number of multi-layers decreases to 6 and 5, the performance drops are significant.
-Discussions are two-fold: (i)~A few uni-modal layers can support the text generation task since the uni-modal layers could serve as a key entity word extractor, which has a subtle influence on visual representation learning. (ii)~A certain number of multi-modal layers could be required to support the text generation task.
-Inadequate multi-modal layers further hurt the learning of image reconstruction because the performances become lower than an MAE baseline~(83.0\%).
+\textbf{Ablation: Impact of the number of layers in text encoder. } For the text generation task, both single-modal and multi-modal layers are involved.
+We set the total number of layers to ten, and perform a grid search for the best result, see~\cref{tab:ab_textual_layer}.
+We observe that setting the number of single-layers to one or two achieves comparable performance.
+However, when the number of multi-layers decreases to five and six, the performance drop is significant.
+The reasons are likely two-fold: (i)~A few single-modal layers can support the text generation task since the single-modal layers can serve as a key entity word extractor, which only has a small influence on visual representation learning. (ii)~A certain number of multi-modal layers could be required to support the text generation task.
+An inadequate number of multi-modal layers further hurts the learning of image reconstruction because the performances becomes worse than the MAE baseline~(83.0\%).

-\textbf{Ablation: Effects of text generation task. } We provide the ablation of text generation manners.
-There are two manners for text generation, \ie, masked language modeling~(MLM) and auto-regressive modeling~(captioning).
-We set optimal $\lambda_{L}$ values for both manners, and captioning outperforms MLM by 0.5\% top-1 accuracy~(83.5\% \vs 83.0\%) on IN-1k.
+\textbf{Ablation: Impact of form of text generation. } Here we compare different text generation methods.
+There are two methods for text generation, \ie, masked language modeling~(MLM) and auto-regressive modeling~(captioning).
+We set the optimal $\lambda_{L}$ values for both methods, and observe that captioning outperforms MLM by 0.5\% top-1 accuracy~(83.5\% v.s.
+83.0\%) on IN-1k.
 A harder task could help to approach a higher $I(X^V,X^L;T)$.
 Captioning is regularized to sequentially predict words, while MLM is not regularized.
-The text generator is composed of uni-modal and cross-modal parts, and the text generation manner actually affects the learning mechanism of uni-modal part.
-Concretely, the auto-regressive learning target would force the uni-modal encoder to extract key words, \eg, the word after an article could be a key entity noun.
-For masked language modeling, contextual words are possibly masked and predicted; however, such noisy and meaningless reconstruction tasks likely do not benefit the vision encoder as much.
+The text generator is composed of single-modal and cross-modal parts, and the text generation methods actually affects the learning mechanism of the single-modal part.
+Concretely, the auto-regressive learning target forces the single-modal encoder to extract key words, \eg, the word after an article could be a key entity noun.
+For masked language modeling, contextual words are possibly masked and predicted.
+However, such noisy and potentially meaningless reconstruction tasks likely do not benefit the vision encoder as much.